Yarra Junior Football League: Partnership with Collingwood

 In early July 2020, it was announced that the Collingwood Football Club would enter a 'Major Community Partnership' with the Yarra Junior Football League.
 This partnership was formed as a part of an initiative to support grassroots football.
 Six main projects were announced as part of the partnership, including junior development programs to encourage participation in junior football, sport medical programs and research, fundraising events to raise money, support for talent pathways for junior players through to the elite levels, female football development programs and the development of projects to expand community facilities.

-AFL Talent
+AFL/AFLW players

-The Yarra Junior Football League has been home to many players who went on to play in the AFL.
-Players who played in the Yarra Junior Football League who made it to the AFL are listed by club below:
+Many players who went on to play in the Australian Football League (AFL) and AFL Women's (AFLW) began their football careers in the YJFL.